July 29, 2018

 1,500 Feet Elevation Gain

 Going into this race, I went in with a “Do Your Best and Keep Running” mindset.
 Initially, I registered to run the first half of the marathon (13.1 miles) to complete the “Half It All Challenge”.
-A month before the race I found out that half marathoners wouldn’t allowed to run on the bridge.
+A month before the race I found out that half marathoners wouldn’t be allowed to run on the bridge.

-“For years, the bridge district had allowed the annual marathon to cone off two of the northbound lanes to accommodate the popular run.
+“For years, the bridge district had allowed the annual marathon to come off two of the northbound lanes to accommodate the popular run.
 But all that changed after a series of car and truck terror attacks in Europe and the subsequent need for increased security.

 The new plan calls for only the 9,000 runners who take part in the full 26.2-mile marathon to cross the bridge — and even then with staggered starts to ensure there will be room on the sidewalks.
 An equal number of runners expected to take part in the half-marathon originally planned to go over the bridge will now be rerouted through the Presidio and into Golden Gate Park.”- TheSFChronicle.com